What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 • What type of equipment and resources do you need?

-Based on the Scandinavian concept of "friluftsliv," meaning "free air life," forest schools are focused on living life with an appreciation for nature.
-They are designed to help children develop a strong connection with the natural world and understand how they depend on it.
-They also provide opportunities for children to play and learn in a natural environment and develop confidence, self-esteem, and a love of nature.
+Based on the Scandinavian concept of "friluftsliv," meaning "free air life," forest schools focus on living life with an appreciation for nature.
+These schools help children develop strong connections with the natural world and understand how they depend on it.
+They also provide opportunities for children to play and learn in natural environments while developing confidence, self-esteem, and a love of nature.

 To create a forest school, you need access to a wooded area or park where children can freely explore.
 The area should have a variety of plants and trees, as well as open spaces for running and playing.
-Make sure to include safety measures such as boundary markers or flags, and ensure the environment is clean and safe.
+Include safety measures such as boundary markers or flags, and ensure the environment is clean and safe.

-Children can explore, play games, build shelters, go on scavenger hunts, do art projects with natural materials, and more in a forest school.
+Children can explore, play games, build shelters, go on scavenger hunts, do art projects with natural materials, and more in a forest school setting.

-Beach schools offer a unique learning environment, with the sea, sand, and waves providing a backdrop for exploring, investigating, and playing.
+Beach schools offer unique learning environments, with the sea, sand, and waves providing a backdrop for exploring, investigating, and playing.

-• A stretch of beach that is safe for children to play in
+• A stretch of beach that's safe for children to play in

 • Shade tents or umbrellas